Mikolaj/horde-ad/README.md

       denseRelu = relu denseLayer
   in weightsReadout <>$ denseRelu + asColumnS biasesReadout
 ```
-But we don't just want the shapes in comments and in runtime expressions;
-we want them in the type system to be checked at compile time:
+But we don't just want the shapes in comments and in runtime expressions; we want them as a compiler-verified documentation in the form of the type signature of the function:
 ```hs
 convMnistTwoS
   :: forall kh kw h w c_in c_out n_hidden batch_size d r.